pekrau/Chysl/docs/schema_defs.md

   - **map**: Map a string value in the source data to a value for the plot parameter.
     - *type*: mapping

-## data_or_source
+## items_or_source

-Data provided in-line, or from a file or web source.
+Data provided inline, or from a file, web resource or database.

-- Alternative 1: In-line data points.
+- Alternative 1: Inline data points.
   - *type*: sequence
   - *items*:
     - *type*: mapping